[Back to Intro]

 PUBLICATIONS

 There is nothing more practical than a good theory.
 Many models successfully applied in scientific fields are tremendously useful in addressing critical investment management problems.
 I have been fortunate enough to meet and work extensively with some of the leading figures in Pure Mathematics, Mathematical Finance, Machine Learning, Market Microstructure and Econometrics.
 The majority of our findings are kept proprietary.
-From time to time, however, we decide to publish some of them, hence the irregular frequency of the following publications.
+From time to time, however, we decide to publish some of them in peer-reviewed journals.

 ORCID